aishapy/Bootcamp-Projects/README.md

 ## Projects♡

 ## 1. Financial Calculator➗
-* **Description**: Developed a finacial calculator to work out the ROI the user will receive based on a certain amount of investment.
+* **Description**: Developed a financial calculator to work out the ROI the user will receive based on a certain amount of investment.
 The calculator also finds out how much the user will pay in repayments for the purchase of a house.
 * **Technologies used**:Python
 * **Features**:
   * Simple and Compound interest